tedsluis/dump1090-kubernetes/README.md

 [![kubectl scale --replicas=5 rc dump1090](https://raw.githubusercontent.com/tedsluis/dump1090-kubernetes/master/pics/scale_rc1.png)](https://raw.githubusercontent.com/tedsluis/dump1090-kubernetes/master/pics/scale_rc1.png)
 You can scale down the number of pods in the same way.

-Get the replication controller:
+List the replication controller:
 ````
 kubectl get rc
 ````
 [![kubectl get rc](https://raw.githubusercontent.com/tedsluis/dump1090-kubernetes/master/pics/get_rc1.png)](https://raw.githubusercontent.com/tedsluis/dump1090-kubernetes/master/pics/get_rc1.png)
-Are are 5 pods running!
+There are 5 pods running!

 Every pod has the dump1090 label:
 ````
-kubectl get pods --show-labels
+kubectl get pods --selector=name=dump1090
 ````
 [![kubectl get pods --show-labels](https://raw.githubusercontent.com/tedsluis/dump1090-kubernetes/master/pics/get_pods5.png)](https://raw.githubusercontent.com/tedsluis/dump1090-kubernetes/master/pics/get_pods5.png)

-This 'dump1090' label is used by the load balancer to identify pods.
+This 'dump1090' label is used by the load balancer to identify the dump1090 pods.
 That label was attached to the pods and service in the yaml configuration files.
-Note that the dump1090 service is still active.
+Note that the 'dump1090' service is still active.
 All pods are accessable using the external IP address (port 80) dune to the label 'dump1090'.
-The services balances the load over the pods:
+The service will balances the load over the pods:
 ````
 kubectl get services
 ````